 How Do You Know What Influences Your Decisions?

 The ego does have two forms: positive and negative.
 If we look at it positively, it allows us to make the best possible decisions for ourselves in various situations.
 However, ego can also be negative, and it can control our thoughts and action and make us think selfishly.
 However, we need to understand that in most cases, it was our ego’s attempt to take care of us- an act of self-defense.

 Did you make that decision when you were angry or frustrated?
-Or out of greed or the false sense of safety?
+Or out of greed or a false sense of safety?
 If so, it was your ego that made your decision for you.
 You did everything you could to attain it and or to protect yourself.
 You didn’t stop to wonder how it would affect you spiritually.
-Or the decision didn’t come to you naturally- instead, you were under a lot of stress to choose and get it over with.
+Or, the decision didn’t come to you naturally- instead, you were under a lot of stress to choose and get it over with.
 This is where ego vs. higher self comes into play.

-However, if you have made choices which your heart feels happy with, which you know will be good for you despite not being wholly aware of it- it is your higher self guiding you.
+However, if you have made choices that your heart feels happy with, which you know will be good for you despite not being wholly aware of it- it is your higher self guiding you.
 It is simply the energies in the universe aligning to let you make good decisions for yourself without any comebacks.
 It is the best for you!

-Final Thoughts on Ego vs. Higher Self
+Consider this about Ego vs. Higher Self